The perfect pair of thermal underwear will keep you warm, and feel comfortable while also wicking away sweat.

 - Bacteria Resistance – When you can't shower daily, bacteria resistance is imperative.

 - Loft – Low-density weaves in the fabric ensure that the garment keeps its shape while trapping air between the layers.
-Fabrics with good loft keep your body heat with the least amount of space and the most amount of flexibility.
-They insulating body heat and prevent the cold from reaching your body.
+Fabrics with good loft keeps your body heat with the least amount of space and the most amount of flexibility.
+They insulate body heat and prevent the cold from reaching your body.

-- Moisture Wicking – Moisture wicking is important when selecting thermal underwear because the purpose of wearing thermal underwear is to stay warm and to stay warm – you have to stay dry.
+- Moisture Wicking – Moisture wicking is essential when selecting thermal underwear because the purpose of wearing thermal underwear is to stay warm and to stay warm – you have to stay dry.

 The thermal-preserving property of a base layer drastically reduces when wet – either through external moisture or through sweat.
 The body tends to lose heat quicker during the rest phase following physical activity and the wet base layer brings the body temperature even lower, resulting in hypothermia or even worse, death.